sherxon/microservice-architecture/README.md

 #### Disclaimer
-This project is under MIT licence so you can do whatever you want with it :).
+This project is Shareware and distributed under GSL(General Sharewire Licence), which means you can do whatever you want with it once you share it with at least one person :).
 Most of ideas and "hints" are just my opinions and solutions to problems I have faced up.
 Thanks to stackoverflow and netflix community.

 If you think improvement or a change is needed in any part of the project, feel to contribute !